-The National Audit Office (NAO) has said that services had been “way below” acceptable standards.
+The National Audit Office (NAO) has said that services outsourced to Capita had been “a long way below” acceptable standards.

 A new report by the NAO has revealed that 87 women were wrongly informed that they were no longer part of the cervical screening programme since Capita started running back-office services in 2015.

 Processing issues also led to an estimated 1,000 GPs, dentists and opticians from working with patients.
 Although no harm to patients was found, the risk was highlighted.
 Capita acknowledged that it worsened performance issues by continuing to close support services in 2016, even after it became apparent that the customer service centre was struggling to meet demands.
 35 out of 38 support services were closed, and staff was cut from 1,3000 to 650.